KeonMuellerchen/Assignment1-Server-SideScripting/README.md

 This assignment is a ASP.NET MVC web application and integrates a SQL server database to perfrom CRUD operations.
 It is a NBA basketball theme website that has a Team and Player table with up-to-date statistics.

+Added a custom.css page to change colour of the nav bar.